radiantdeer/AIDr/README.md

 ### Incoming
 - Speech-to-text, and *vice versa*
 - "Dummy" file upload
-- All of planned chatting functionalities : diagnosing, drug explainer, hospital location
+- Several planned chatting functionalities : diagnosing, drug explainer
 - *Feedbacks* for saving reminders ("Reminders added successfully!", or something like that)
-- Push-notify of reminders
+- Push-notification of reminders
 - Settings (?)

 ## Libraries Used